-centered on aggregate site operator Trovit Search, S.L.U. (hereinafter "Trovit").
-This sector is dedicated to building a global platform utilizing Trovit's enormous life information datatrovit base which covers real estate, job listings, automobiles, and fashion, as well as its many users.
-Search for the life you want database with the goal of making it the largest in the world.
+In the future, we will expand the amount of information in this database with the goal of making it the largest in the world.
 In addition, we will utilize this vast pool of information to generate new added value and create a global platform that serves as the ubiquitous choice for people worldwide when it comes to homerelated matters.